 The services division performed particularly well, achieving record figures.
 Revenue amounted to 26.65 billion USD, up 12% year-on-year, underscoring Apple’s successful strategic shift towards stable, recurring income streams.
 As of May 2025, the number of paid subscriptions exceeded 1 billion. iPhone sales also demonstrated resilience, increasing by 2% to 46.84 billion USD despite a 2% decline in sales in China, offset by growth in the Americas and Japan.

 Nevertheless, the company encountered several notable challenges.
-First, the potential imposition of new tariffs in the US, particularly on products assembled in China, could significantly impact the results for Q3 2025 of the financial year.
+First, the potential imposition of new tariffs in the US, particularly on products assembled in China, could significantly impact the Q3 2025 results of the financial year.
 Apple estimates that if the proposed package of tariff measures within the revised US trade policy is implemented, the company’s total costs could reach 900 million USD as early as the June quarter.
 These expenses are related to the rising costs of components manufactured or assembled in China, including key device categories such as the iPhone, MacBook, and accessories.
 This increase in expenses could reduce margins and affect retail prices, potentially impacting demand.
 Apple’s management has openly expressed concern, particularly amid ongoing geopolitical tensions and uncertainty in US-China trade relations.
 The company is accelerating the reorganisation of its supply chain, including shifting iPhone assembly for the US market to India, though this transition requires time and investment.

 Secondly, the ongoing antitrust investigation and legal proceedings concerning the App Store’s structure and terms for third-party developers could potentially affect the services business, as the App Store is a key component of this rapidly growing revenue category.